 Regardless of your writing experience, I welcome you to come play with words.

 Each week we will look together at contemporary poems and poets before engaging the page ourselves.
+I select poems I’m excited to share and let the poems dictate the elements of craft we discuss.
 Sometimes the prompts will invite you to consider what to write about.
 Sometimes they will suggest how to go about your writing—techniques to try out—or ways in, openings, sparks for beginning to get something down on the page.

 Always, we lead with a love of language, trusting that the power in our system of sound and symbol will carry us where we need to go.
 A moment in the garden or a scrap of conversation overheard can be the unassuming springboard to make meaning of our world in crisis and our place in that world.
 This course is about diving into tiny moments in our daily lives that help reveal to us what we believe while building the emotional literacy we need to create the future we want.
 There is never an expectation for where the writing goes; the assumption here is that doing creative work is revolutionary in and of itself.